Last updated: 23-05-2024. From web page: Council Constitution.

 Without prejudice to the Overview and Scrutiny Procedure Rules in so far as they relate to Call-In, no Executive decision (which is a Relevant Decision as defined in the Overview and Scrutiny Procedure Rules) shall be implemented until five clear days after the date of publication of the decision.
 This is without prejudice to the procedures for urgent decisions as set out in the Overview and Scrutiny Procedure Rules and Access to Information Procedure Rules.

-The Executive Procedure Rules are the responsibility of the Leader and may be amended by the Leader following consultation with the Director of Governance, Legal & HR in accordance with these Executive Procedure Rules.
+The Executive Procedure Rules are the responsibility of the Leader and may be amended by the Leader following consultation with the Director of Legal & Governance in accordance with these Executive Procedure Rules.